markosjal/AirScan/README.md

 reboot the host machine
 Turn on scanner
 Set the host machine to always connect to scanner's wifi with a dedicated wifi adapter.
 This procedure may vary depending on distro.
+Install Imagemagic if you want conversion features in web GUI.

 Testing: